peterhinch/micropython-async/v3/docs/TUTORIAL.md

 For tasks launched with `.create_task` the exception is transparent to the
 user: the task simply stops as described above.
 It is possible to trap the exception, for example to perform cleanup code, typically in a `finally` clause.
-The exception thrown to the task is `uasyncio.CancelledError` in both cancellation and timeout.
+The exception thrown to the task is `asyncio.CancelledError` in both cancellation and timeout.
 There is no way for the task to distinguish between these two cases.